-Regular monitoring reports on the revenue position, highlighting the significant risk areas were submitted to the Finance and Audit Scrutiny Panel throughout the year.
+Regular monitoring reports on the revenue position, highlighting the significant risk areas, were submitted to the Finance and Audit Scrutiny Panel throughout the year.

-General Fund balances now stand at £4.9 million, of which £1.9 million is uncommitted or unallocated.
+General Fund balances now stand at £5.9 million, of which £2.0 million is uncommitted or unallocated.
 They are used as a working balance and to support future spending plans.

 Capital spending is on items which have a value to the Council or the community for more than a year and is generally met from loans, revenue or the proceeds of sale of capital assets.
-Significant items of expenditure during the year included £5.7 million for regeneration projects (including £3.9 million on the firstsite facility) and £6.2 million for improvements to Council Housing.
+Significant items of expenditure during the year included $\mathfrak{L}7.0$ million for improvements to Council Housing, $\mathfrak{L}2.4$ million for the acquisition of fleet vehicles under finance leases and $\mathfrak{L}1.8$ million for regeneration projects.